 Marquardt started competing at a young age, even before she was diagnosed with type 1 diabetes.
-In her first year racing, she won two Junior National Championships.
-In 2006, she moved to Germany to live with her father and went on to take bronze at Junior German Track Nationals in the 500m Time Trial.
-Since graduating from Penn State Lehigh Valley in 2014, Marquardt as been training full-time for UCI track races, UCI Track World Cups and the Olympic Games.
+In her first year racing, the then 10-year-old Marquardt won two USA Cycling Junior National Road Championships.
+In 2006, she moved to Germany to live with her father to gain experience racing in Europe.
+In August 2007, shortly after making the Baden-Württemberg State Team, she took bronze in the 500m Time Trial at the German Junior National Track Championships.

 In November 2007, Marquardt went in for V02 max testing and bloodwork when doctors discovered she had elevated blood sugar levels.
 She was hospitalized for two weeks, couldn’t exercise, and had many tests to ensure all her organs were functioning properly.
 She was scared, and the doctor told her that she would never be able to compete at a high elite level.